po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/18-Stu_Scope/README.md

-# Scope
+# 🐞

-In this activity, you will work with a partner to debug some broken code to learn more about scope.
+Work with a partner to resolve the following issue(s):

+* As a developer, I want to log a series of messages to the console.

 ## Instructions